Annotated Overlays Explained

 How to read overlays alongside the narrative

 The best way to use overlays is to move back and forth between the written narrative, the individual deductions, and the marked image.
-The narrative tells you what Probe thinks happened.
+The narrative tells you what Probe thinks the scene may show.
 The overlay shows what visual evidence supports that claim.

 What overlays do not mean